kno3comma14/personal-posts/wasm/wasm-introduction.md

 ## The traditional web
 The majority of the web is running using the traditional architecture, by traditional we mean a web browser sending requests to a server via http/s.
-This web browser uses HTML and CSS to render content and *delegate to JavaScript* the responsibility to manage the behavior of these components and the interaction between the browser and the internet via request-response life cycle.
+This web browser uses HTML and CSS to render content and *delegate to JavaScript* the responsibility to manage the behavior of these components and the interaction between the browser and the internet via the request-response life cycle.
 That's it, plain and simple.
 ## So, this scenario is working at the moment.
 What is the problem?
 The problems with the traditional web are the limitations of the browser as interpreter/compiler(Depending